+What does 'Exploitation prevented' look like?

+Employers tackle exploitation

-What does 'Exploitation Prevented' look like?
-How will we do this?
-What difference will it make?
-Employers tackle exploitation: Employers pay their staff at least London Living Wage and provide fair and safe working conditions.
+Employers pay their staff at least London Living Wage and provide fair and safe working conditions.
 Employers also require the same working conditions throughout their supply chain and proactively investigate this.

 Ensure employers pledge to pay London Living Wage by providing information and support to local businesses through proactive outreach.

 Workers will not experience exploitative working conditions.
 Exploiters will find it harder to make money with all sizes of businesses providing fair and safe working conditions and proactively ensuring this occurs.

-Demand for ethical services/ products: Everyone considers where their products and services come from and demand they've been made free from exploitation.
+Demand for ethical services and products

+Everyone considers where their products and services come from and demand they've been made free from exploitation.

 Embed awareness training for staff and community groups.

 Companies will meet the demand and work to ensure their goods and services are free from exploitation.

-Adults and children can exercise their rights: Everyone is treated equally with respect and dignity and are able to exercise their workers' rights and their human rights.
+Adults and children can exercise their rights

+Everyone is treated equally with respect and dignity and are able to exercise their workers' rights and their human rights.

 Embed education on worker's rights and human rights in partnership with schools, businesses and community groups.
 Awareness raising campaigns in partnership with charities such as Stop The Traffik.
 Targeted work with Albanian, Chinese and Bangladeshi communities as the top survivor nationalities aside from British.

 With everyone exercising article 4 of the Universal Declaration of Human Rights, 'no one shall be held in slavery or servitude'.